 You can enjoy superb coastal walks, spot a wide range of wildlife on land and at sea or simply relax in the award-winning Guardhouse Café.
 Our visitor centre has lots of stories about the reserve, its history, wildlife and the work of Torbay Coast & Countryside Trust.

-COVID-19 UPDATE: We’re really sorry but our litter and dog waste bins are closed at the moment.
-Please help us care for Berry Head by taking your waste home for disposal.
+COVID-19 UPDATE: Please help us care for Berry Head by taking your litter and dog waste home for disposal.
 Our public toilets are also closed.
 Read our advice on visiting the headland during this time, before planning your visit:

 Berry Head is home to a colourful and rare assortment of plants, animal species and grasslands – the site has recorded 200 varieties of bird, fifty of which breed within or close to the reserve.
 Our most numerous residents, the guillemots, live and breed on the cliffs, peaking at 1,400 birds during the breeding season.
 Hidden in the quarry caves are a small colony of greater horseshoe bats, one of Britain’s most endangered species.
 See more about our amazing wildlife.